 The thermal resistance of a fiber-optic assembly depends on some of the materials used:

-• Fibre, the standard fiber design has a polyimide buffer, covering a wide thermal range –190 to 400 °C. For higher temperatures, metal-clad coated (to 500°C) fibers are recommended.
+• Fiber, the standard fiber design has a polyimide buffer, covering a wide thermal range –190 to 400 °C. For higher temperatures, metal-clad coated (to 500°C) fibers are recommended.

 • Jacketing: the standard jacketing is PVC based and has a small temperature range (-20°C to 65°C).
 For higher temperatures, a flexible metal jacketing (-BX/ME) with silicone inner tubing (up to 250°C) or stainless steel tubing (not flexible, to 750°C) is recommended.